 The natural aroma and sweetness of the butternut squash pair perfectly with Italian herbs, beef and tomato sauce.
-I appreciate the depth of flavour enhanced by the butternut squash.
-In my opinion, these butternut squash meatballs taste yummier than the traditional ones.
-It has become a dish we make repeatedly in the family ever since.
+As a result, I appreciate the depth of flavour of these butternut squash meatballs.
+In my opinion, they taste yummier than the traditional ones.
+It has become a dish we make repeatedly in the family.

 Now if you happen to have a different kind of winter squash waiting to be eaten in your pantry, go for it!
 It will work just fine in this recipe as long as it’s starchy with a rich flavour.
 Most winter squashes are interchangeable in recipes.
 But I wouldn’t go as far as spaghetti squash – to me, they just aren’t flavourful enough.

 You can also try substituting with pumpkin, but make sure you give my recipe a try as-is first!
 The measurements below are based on the use of butternut squashes because we love them and they are very easy to find locally anywhere.
 If you make with a substitute, you may need to watch out for the meat to squash ratio depending on the moisture content of your squash.
 I would love to hear your results, so be sure to leave me a comment below.

 Depending on whether you will make the meatball mixture by hands or not, here are some tools you may need:

 Related: More Wholesome Dinner Recipes You Will Love